ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ```

 ##### Decrypting the Value
-If a configuration contains an encrypted value, Ballerina looks for a `secret.txt` file in the directory in which the source files are located.
+If a configuration contains an encrypted value, Ballerina looks for a `secret.txt` file in the directory where the source files are located.
 The `secret.txt` should contain the secret used to encrypt the value.
 The `secret.txt` file will be deleted after it is read.
-If `secret.txt` file is not present, the CLI prompts the user for the secret.
+If the `secret.txt` file is not present, the CLI prompts the user for the secret.

 ```bash
 ballerina run --config path/to/conf/file/custom-config-file-name.conf config_api.bal